AndreVarandas/phaser3-rollup-typescript/README.md

 - Husky and lint-staged to run some checks and format code during commits.
 - Commitizen and cz-emoji to build proper semantic commit messages.
-- Prettier as a code formatter.
+- Prettier as a code formatter, with automatic import sort.
 - Added a simple css reset.
+- Aliased '~' for local imports.

 ## Available Commands